-Here’s the thing: Moving to a headless architecture is not going to up-level your tech stack; it’s going parallel to it.
+Here’s the thing: Moving to a headless architecture is not going to level-up your tech stack; it’s going to parallel it.
 In fact, most eCommerce stores would see little benefit from a headless solution.

 When I gave a presentation called “Confessions of a Headless Advocate” in March of 2022, I dove deep into everything being swept under the rug with headless implementations.
 Then I took a look at my real-life experience over the last several years working with two unicorns in the eComm space: Athletic Greens and Rothy’s, two brands each valued at over $1B as of 2022.

 At the time, my conclusion that most brands don’t need to go headless surprised me.
 But it’s true.

 Before I explain why, I want to back up and look at the advantages of going headless — and why there’s been so much talk about headless platforms.